-Following Biddy’s steps took us to several spots in 2013 London.
+Following Biddy’s steps took us to several spots in London in 2013.

 I was hunting details for a novel about Oswald and Biddy Chambers.